How It Works

 Where do I pick-up my plant order?

 At each event, you will park and meet us at the marked check-in tent where you’ll get a list of everything you ordered.
-Then, you get to pursue the inventory and pick out your new plant babies to take home!
+Then, you get to peruse the inventory and pick out your new plant babies to take home!
 Don’t worry, we’ll double-check at the end to make sure they are all there and answer any additional questions you may have.

 What Will My Plants Look Like?